-[[¥]]>>BB<<.
+[[Z]]>>CC<<.

 Qualifier means the individual who qualifies the firm professional license holder as required by Florida Statute.

-Review Committee or RC means the [[Z]]>>CC<<. committee established by the County Mayor or designee to review proposed projects for the application of contract measures where SBD and the contracting department have not established consensus and when public input requires deliberation measures/goals regarding the recommendations.
-The RC will make recommendations to the Mayor or designee as needed.
+Review Committee or RC means the committee established by the County Mayor or designee to review proposed projects for the application of contract measures where SBD and the contracting department have not established consensus and when public input requires deliberation regarding the measures/goals recommendations.
+The RC will or designee as needed.